Semen Analysis Testing

 Step #1: Schedule the appointment

 Unlike blood testing labs, which often allow patients to simply drop in, fertility labs almost always require an appointment.
 Because semen analysis is generally performed manually by a technician, the lab needs to set aside the proper amount of time.
-You usually need an order signed by a licensed medical care provider to get a semen analysis performed.
+Most labs need a signed order from a medical provider for a semen analysis test.

 Step #2: Coordinate where the specimen is going to be collected